Know Selenium Wait Commands in C#

 Explicit Wait Command in C#

-In the Implicit Wait command, it waits for a specific period.
-However, in Explicit Wait, it will wait till certain conditions occur.
+Implicit Wait command, in Selenium C# waits for a specific period.
+However, Explicit Wait in Selenium C# will wait till certain conditions occur.
 The wait here for a web element is not for a specific period but till the web element is ready in the DOM for testing.
-This is the reason it is also known as “smart wait”.
+Explicit Wait C# is also known as “smart wait“.

 The Explicit Wait command checks the condition (element to become clickable, displayed, etc) every 250ms.
 Moreover, Implicit wait is only applicable with FindElement methods, however, Explicit Wait has several possible conditions.